Economic value added: Comparison with other approaches

-NPV of FCF = PV of EVA;

-since after all, EVA is simply the re-arrangement of the FCF formula.

 Process-based costing

 In 2012, Mocciaro Li Destri, Picone and Minà proposed a performance and cost measurement system that integrates the EVA criteria with process-based costing (PBC).
-The EVA-PBC methodology allows us to implement the EVA management logic not only at the firm level but also at lower levels of the organization.
-EVA-PBC methodology plays an interesting role in bringing strategy back into financial performance measures.
+The EVA-PBC methodology allows one to implement the EVA management logic not only at the firm level but also at lower levels of the organization.
+EVA-PBC methodology plays a role in bringing strategy back into financial performance measures.